ExGraviton/FlutterShowcase/cookbook/README.md

 # Cookbook

-A showcase Cookbook made with Flutter using [MealDB] api.
+A showcase Cookbook made with Flutter using [TheMealDB] API.

 [![Download apk][icon]][download link]